michael-rowe/ai-in-hpe/content/ubiquitous.md

 For myself, I want my AIs to be both creative and critical, challenging me to think differently.
 I want them constantly running in the background, alerting me when I'm making assumptions, or that I'm acting according to my confirmation bias.
 I want my AIs to let me know when I'm being insensitive, or abrupt, and to step in to adjust my responses to more effectively take into account the feelings of the person I'm interacting with.

 I see a world full of AIs, all in the service of ensuring that we treat each other more carefully.

+Related to this, is the idea  [open-source language models](./open-source-llm.md) may not be as powerful as the most advanced and expensive foundation models - although that's far from clear at this stage.
+However, they will almost certainly be prevalent.

 ---